Booth #2153 | RSAC 2026 – San Francisco | March 23–26 | Moscone CenterExplore Events

 6. Aligning Your Template with Compliance Standards

-A well-designed User Access Review Template plays a pivotal role in fulfilling the access control, auditability, and documentation requirements set forth by industry regulations such as GDPR, HIPAA, SOX, and ISO 27001.
+A well-designed Access Review Template plays a pivotal role in fulfilling the access control, auditability, and documentation requirements set forth by industry regulations such as GDPR, HIPAA, SOX, and ISO 27001.

 By incorporating structured reviews, centralized tracking, and documented reviewer decisions, the template aligns seamlessly with both security and compliance goals—particularly in the broader context of Identity Governance and Administration (IGA) and Identity Access Management (IAM) frameworks.